Amazon S3 transfers

 Transfer source

 • In the Transfer config name section, for Display name, enter a name for the transfer such as My Transfer.
-The transfer name can be any value that allows you to easily identify the transfer if you need to modify it later.
+The transfer name can be any value that lets you identify the transfer if you need to modify it later.

 Transfer name